catplotlib/CVNotes/content/post/12.Noise Reduction/index.md

 image = "h.png"
 +++

 Hey there!
 Today we're diving deep into the world of image noise and its reduction techniques.
-If you've ever snapped a photo in low light conditions or dealt with raw sensor data, you've likely encountered image noise.
+If we've ever snapped a photo in low light conditions or dealt with raw sensor data, we've likely encountered image noise.
 This pesky artifact can compromise image quality, making it difficult for both humans and algorithms to interpret the content.
 In this blog, we'll discuss different types of noise and how to tackle them using Python and OpenCV.

 ## Understanding Image Noise